1,500 education hours or 2,500 apprentice hours are required to become licensed.

 Once you have obtained your license, it must be renewed yearly.
 There are no continuing education credits required for renewal, although continuing education is always a good idea because it keeps you up to date and fresh in the field, with the latest in cuts and styles.

-The yearly salary for barbers across the United States in 2013, the last year for which such statistics are available, was $25,000, according to O*Net.
+The yearly salary for barbers across the state in 2020 was $34,610, according to the Bureau of Labor Statistics.
 Of course, your actual earnings will vary based on many factors including where you work, whether you have a specialty skill (such as hair piece fitting and styling, for example), how long you have been working, and how many loyal customers you have.
-The need for barbers is anticipated to grow between 8% and 14% per year from 2010 to 2020, meaning that jobs for new barbers, and experienced barbers looking to switch jobs, should be reasonably plentiful.
+The need for barbers is anticipated to grow 7% per year from 2016 to 2026, meaning that jobs for new barbers, and experienced barbers looking to switch jobs, should be reasonably plentiful.